The Children and Families Act (2014) introduced important provisions for parent carers of disabled children.

 A Parent Carers Needs Assessment will be completed for all children and their parent carer(s) who are accepted into the service for an assessment.

-If your child is already being supported by the Disabled Children’s Service, we will complete a Parent Carers Needs Assessment at your child’s next short break plan review (which happen at least annually).
+If your child is already being supported by the Disabled Children’s Service, we will complete a Parent Carers Needs Assessment at your child’s next short break plan review (which happens at least annually).
 If you want to request that a Parent Carers Needs Assessment is completed before this, please get in touch with your child’s worker or team and we will do it as soon as we can.

 If your child is assessed as having eligible support needs, the Parent Carers Needs Assessment will be used to inform the short break plan for you and your child.